ccrismancox/PSRM_signalingGames/readme.md

+---
-% Replication instructions for ``Estimating Crisis Signaling Games in International Relations: Problems and Solutions''
+title:  'Replication instructions for "Estimating Crisis Signaling Games in International Relations: Problems and Solutions" '
-% Casey Crisman-Cox and Michael Gibilisco
+author: Casey Crisman-Cox and Michael Gibilisco
-% July 1, 2019
+date: July 31, 2019
+...
 ## A note for replicators
 Conducting constrained maximum likelihood estimation (CMLE)  requires specialized (open source) software that we run using a Ubuntu Linux operating system.
 All our PL, NPL, and tML results are based solely on `R` and can be replicated without issue on any operating system